TirthJani27/TirthJani27/README.md

 # 💫 About Me:
-👩🏻‍💻 Software Developer Intern starting my journey and learnings in tech<br>👩🏻‍🎓 Studding Computer Science at the Atmiya University, India<br>🎨 Contributing more in Open Source projects and solving DSA questions<br>🌷 #learninginpublic in my digital garden<br><br>
+👩🏻‍💻 Software Developer Intern starting my journey and learnings in tech<br>👩🏻‍🎓 Studding Computer Science at the Atmiya University, India<br>🎨 Contributing more in Open Source projects and solving DSA questions<br>🌷 #learninginpublic in my digital garden and play chess in me time<br><br>

 # 💻 Tech Stack: